jake-walker/jakew.me/content/blog/2021-06-01-elecrow-5inch-balena.md

 tags:
   - raspberry-pi
   - small
+description: How to use a cheap 5 inch display with Balena without pulling your hair out.
 ---
 Balena is a really cool cloud platform for managing your IoT projects.
 Essentially, you can write some code, and Balena will manage your devices, keeping track of versions and automatically updating your devices.